salwanmansi/QuanticAiProjectRepo/README.md

 - Relying on prompt-only fixes for citation ordering and formatting edge cases

 See **[ai-tooling.md](ai-tooling.md)** for detailed disclosure of AI usage and workflow.

 ---

+## Deployment Considerations

+The application is compatible with free-tier deployment platforms such as:
+- Render

+---